dsyme/dsyme-presentations/design-notes/on-currying.md

 ```
     x |> List.map { _ + x }
 ```
+Where all callsites are always saturated up and there is no partial application at all.

 A language like this would still look and feel much like modern F# code.
-That wouldn’t have been true for F# 1.x, but over time F# coding has developed its own stable style very distinct from OCaml etc. and the above would fit if it weren’t a breaking change.
+That wouldn’t have been true for F# 0.x, but over time F# coding has developed its own stable style very distinct from OCaml etc. and the above would fit too badly if it weren’t a breaking change.
 So this is in theory a reasonable, stable starting point for hybrid OO/FP languages and I wouldn’t be too surprised if it gradually becomes quite standard amongst languages somehow.

-The technical problems with any mechanism like this are mostly with nesting and evaluation order (like cut/cute proposal for Schema).
+The technical problems with any mechanism like this are mostly with nesting and evaluation order (like cut/cute proposal for Scheme).
 People float suggestions like this for F# but nothing has quite stuck.
 I think if there were another pair of parentheses available to us in ASCII we’d burn them on this.

 Anyway, in the F# component design guidelines [we recommend against the use of currying](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/component-design-guidelines#avoid-the-use-of-currying-of-parameters) in any